joshkunz/ashuffle/readme.md

 ## dependencies

-The only dependency is 'libmpdclient' which, you can probably install via your package manager
+The only dependency is 'libmpdclient' which, you can probably install via your package manager.
+For example on debian based
+distribuitions:

+    sudo apt-get install libmpdclient-dev

+or on OS X using brew:

+    brew install libmpdclient

 ## building